All Episodes

 Do you know why they measure fuel on an airplane in pounds and not gallons?

-Because it burns so fast that gallons don't tell you thing, and pounds they have to factor weight for how long a runway they need to take off and land safely.
+In pounds, they have to factor weight for how long a runway they need to take off and land safely.

-Takeoff weight, landing weight, uh any number.
+Takeoff weight, landing weight, any number of things.

 So it's all weight related.